videojs/video.js/COLLABORATOR_GUIDE.md

 $ git checkout master
 ```

 Then run the contrib command to do the next release.
-Don't forget to provide your github token so the github release goes through.
+Don't forget to provide your GitHub token so the GitHub release goes through.

 ```sh
 VJS_GITHUB_USER=gkatsev VJS_GITHUB_TOKEN=my-personal-access-token contrib release next patch